Invoker56670/Invoker56670.github.io/README.md

     <section id="about">
         <h2>About Me</h2>
         <p>Hey there! 👋 I'm Aryan Roy, a multifaceted <span id="dynamic-text" class="typing"></span>!<br>
-            When I'm not diving into the world of <span id="dynamic-text2" class="typing"></span>, you might find me belting out tunes as I sing or strumming on my guitar, letting music be my escape.<br>
+            When I'm not diving into the world of <span id="dynamic-text2" class="typing"></span> <br>You might find me belting out tunes as I sing or strumming on my guitar, letting music be my escape.<br>
             Dance?
 Oh, it's not just a hobby; it's a way to groove through life's rhythm!<br>
             But wait, there's more!
 Beyond the realms of technology and melody, I've got a flair for comedy.<br>
             With a quick wit and a knack for timing, I love to bring laughter to any room I enter.<br>